dtcenter/METcalcpy/docs/Users_Guide/difficulty_index.rst

      Weighting applied to wind difficulty index.

-The weighting ramps up to a value 1.5 for a value of :math:`x` that is slightly below the threshold.
+The weighting ramps up to a value 1.5 for a value of *x* that is slightly below the threshold.
 This accounts for the notion that a forecast is more difficult when it is slightly below the threshold than slightly above.
-The value of :math:`A` then ramps down to zero for large values of :math:`\bar{x}_{i,j}`.
+The value of *A* then ramps down to zero for large values of :math:`\bar{x}_{i,j}`.

-To gain a sense of how the difficulty index performs, consider the interplay between probability of exceedance, normalized ensemble spread, and the mean forecast value (which sets the value of :math:`A`) shown in Tables 3.1-3.3.
+To gain a sense of how the difficulty index performs, consider the interplay between probability of exceedance, normalized ensemble spread, and the mean forecast value (which sets the value of *A*) shown in Tables 3.1-3.3.
 Each row is for a different probability of threshold exceedance, :math:`P(x_{i,j} \geq thresh)`, each column is for a different value of normalized uncertainty, quantized as small, :math:`(\sigma/\bar{x})/(\sigma/\bar{x})_{ref}=0.01`, medium, :math:`(\sigma/\bar{x})/(\sigma/\bar{x})_{ref}=0.05`, and large, :math:`(\sigma/\bar{x})/(\sigma/\bar{x})_{ref}=1.0`.
 Each box contains the calculation of :math:`d_{i,j}` for that case.

-When :math:`\bar{x}` is very large or very small the difficulty index is dominated by :math:`A`.
+When :math:`\bar{x}` is very large or very small the difficulty index is dominated by *A*.
 Regardless of the spread or the probability of exceedance the difficulty index takes on a value near zero and the forecast is considered to be easy (:numref:`table_1`).